lavalink-devs/Lavalink/IMPLEMENTATION.md

 ```

 ### Outgoing messages
 Provide an intercepted voice server update.
-This causes the server to connect to the voice channel
+This causes the server to connect to the voice channel.
 ```json
 {
     "op": "voiceUpdate",